 The type of evidence available will differ, depending on how your RTO manages transitions.

 Evidence from a student management system showing that no students were enrolled in a superseded qualification beyond the relevant date may be sufficient, particularly if the system:

 - prevents enrolment of students into superseded, removed or deleted training products

 - does not issue qualifications or statements of attainment beyond the allowable timeframes.

 If your RTO is using a decision made by ASQA to allow delivery in specific circumstances beyond the usual allowable timeframes, retain evidence that all students involved match the identified criteria for this delivery.

 |Clauses 1.26 and 1.27 do not apply.
 It is not possible to apply to be registered for superseded, removed or deleted training products.|

-Case study—Training product version changes
+Case study—Training product release changes

-XYZ Training arranges for its students to be transitioned into version 4 of the Certificate III in Early Childhood and Care within 12 months in order to comply with the new packaging rules incorporating the updated core units.
+XYZ Training arranges for its students to be transitioned into release 4 of the Certificate III in Early Childhood and Care within 12 months in order to comply with the new packaging rules incorporating the updated core units.